Is wearing earrings a sin?

 5 And upon her forehead was a name written, Mystery, Babylon The Great, The Mother Of Harlots And Abominations Of The Earth.
 (Rev.17:4-5)

 This world will eventually end.
 It'll be destroyed by fire (2.Pt.3:7).
 Such is the end of the Revelation Babylon (Rev. 17:16, Rev.18:8, Rev.19:3).
-It looks like the majority of the people on the planet earth have either adorned themselves or accept the idea.
-What follows is the end of the world, a complete destruction.
+It looks like the majority of the people on the planet earth have either adorned themselves or accept the idea of wearing earrings / makeup etc. What follows is the end of the world, a complete destruction.
 The good news is that there's still time to repent.
-Just like Juhad said about Tamar: "let her be burnt", this never happened.
+Just like Judah said about Tamar: "let her be burnt", this never happened.
 They confessed their wrongdoings!
 In like manner, confess your sins to someone who has the Holy Spirit!

 Jacob in Bethel